jquindiagan/MechaCar_Statistical_Analysis/README.md

 ### Purpose

-The purpose of this analysis is to review MechaCar production data for insights on mpg predictions, summary statistics,
+The purpose of this project is to use R to perform an analysis on MechaCar production data.
+Multiple linear regression analyses are performed to identify which dataset variables predict mpg, collect summary statistics, and determine if manufacturing lots are statistically different from the mean population.

-Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots Run t-tests to determine if the manufacturing lots are statistically different from the mean population Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.

 ## Linear Regression to Predict MPG